AlexandrGanitev/MIFIIB/Linux_OS/PracticalAssignment/KUBERNETES/minikube-hw/Documentation/Readme_core_steps.txt

 in a terminal.
 Copy the output that mentions the word “mysql”.
 Then, we will perform this sequence of commands to initialize our dataset:
 Or alternatively, check with command: docker container ls -a

-Start container (mysql) and connect to it:
+Start container (mysql, can be done by docker-compose up and using another terminal) and connect to it:
     docker exec -ti  minikube-hw-mysql-1 /bin/bash
     or docker exec -ti  minikube-hw-mysql-1 bash